-Ask yourself those four questions before conquering the next social media platform and you will be on the save side:
+Ask yourself these four questions before conquering the next social media platform and you will be right on track:

 1) How frequently is my target group using the channel?

 It's important to evaluate before adding the next new platform to your social media mix.
 Take a closer look at your analytics and make sure to follow the market.
-Recruiting a focus group for an instant feedback is also a very effective way.
+Recruiting a focus group for instant feedback is also a very effective way.
 On the contrary, try to adapt to new technologies together with your target group.
-Are they using What's App or Snapchat?
-React on it.
+Are they using Whatsapp or Snapchat?
+React to it.
 Moving out of your social media comfort zone can be very powerful and effective.

 2) When are they using it?

 Are they starting their day on Instagram and ending it on Vimeo?
-Do they engage with your content while commuting or after work?
-Which platform does better fit your content strategy?
+Do they engage with your content while commuting to or from work?
+Which platform better fits your content strategy?
 Think about the right setting you would like to reach your target group in.